zj335841911/nt_chandao/ibizpms-docs/src/main/doc/v1/appendix/query_MYSQL5.md

 select
 0 as Module,
 '/' as ModuleName,
-t1.product,
+t1.id,
-count(distinct t1.id) as TotalCase,
+count(distinct t2.id) as TotalCase,
-sum(case when t2.caseResult = 'pass' then 1 else 0 end) as PassCase,
+sum(case when t3.caseResult = 'pass' then 1 else 0 end) as PassCase,
-sum(case when t2.caseResult = 'fail' then 1 else 0 end) as FailCase,
+sum(case when t3.caseResult = 'fail' then 1 else 0 end) as FailCase,
-sum(case when t2.caseResult = 'blocked' then 1 else 0 end) as BlockedCase,
+sum(case when t3.caseResult = 'blocked' then 1 else 0 end) as BlockedCase,
-sum(case when t2.caseResult is not null then 1 else 0 end) as TotalRunCase,
+sum(case when t3.caseResult is not null then 1 else 0 end) as TotalRunCase,
-case when sum(case when t2.caseResult is not null then 1 else 0 end) = 0 then 'N/A' else CONCAT(FORMAT((sum(case when t2.caseResult = 'pass' then 1 else 0 end) / sum(case when t2.caseResult is not null then 1 else 0 end)) * 100, 2),'%') end as PassRate
+case when sum(case when t3.caseResult is not null then 1 else 0 end) = 0 then 'N/A' else CONCAT(FORMAT((sum(case when t3.caseResult = 'pass' then 1 else 0 end) / sum(case when t3.caseResult is not null then 1 else 0 end)) * 100, 2),'%') end as PassRate
-from zt_case t1
+from zt_project t1
-left join zt_testresult t2 on t1.id = t2.`case`
+left join zt_case t2 on t2.deleted = '0' and t2.module = 0 and t1.id = t2.product
+left join zt_testresult t3 on t2.id = t3.`case`
-where t1.deleted = '0' and t1.module = 0 and t1.product = #{srf.datacontext.n_product_eq}
+where t1.deleted = '0'
+group by t1.id
 union
 select
 t1.id as Module,